 Get help from friends and family

 Your wedding should be a joyous occasion for all involved, including for your loved ones.
-Because of this, friends and family may be willing to help cover some of the costs and ease the strain on your wallet.
+Friends and family may be willing to help cover some of the costs and ease the strain on your wallet.

 Tradition says that the bride’s family foots the bill, but today most would agree that it depends on each family’s circumstances.
 If you are lucky enough to get help paying for some of the wedding costs, great!
 If not, there are other ways to afford your special day.

 Saving can be a smart way to approach your wedding financing.
 This way, you won’t walk into your first day of marriage with serious debt hanging over you.
 It can also be cheaper, as you won’t be charged interest for borrowing.
-The downside is that it can take a long time and some strict budgeting to build up the funds you need, especially if you’d like a fancy wedding.
+The downside is that it can take a long time and some strict budgeting to build the funds you need.
+Especially if you’d like a fancy wedding!

-Once you know what you expect your wedding to cost, and you’ve set a date, you should work out how much you’ll need to set aside each month.
-If the amount looks daunting, review your current monthly expenses – maybe it’s worth giving up Netflix, Amazon Prime or Spotify Premium, at least for now.
+Once you know what you expect your wedding to cost, and you’ve set a date, work out how much you’ll need to set aside each month.
+If the amount looks daunting, review your current monthly expenses.
+Maybe it’s worth giving up Netflix, Amazon Prime or Spotify Premium, at least for now.

 Try to stop those small spending habits that add up.
-We all have little things we spend on without thinking, whether it’s your Starbucks coffee, bottled water, or buying from Itsu every day.
+We all have little things we spend on without thinking.
+From your Starbucks coffee, to bottled water, to buying from Itsu every day.
 Being mindful of unnecessary expenses can propel your savings further.

 Although saving can be cheaper, if you’re also thinking of buying a home you may need to rethink.
-You could be better off keeping hold of your money for a house deposit, as this is something you can’t cover with a loan or credit card.
+You could be better off keeping hold of your money for a house deposit.
+This is something you can’t cover with a loan or credit card.
 Many couples find that saving for a wedding and a new home at the same time is beyond them.
 In this case, you might want to consider another way of financing your wedding.